edward-shen/MMM-pages/readme.md

 # MMM-pages

-This [MagicMirror²][mm] Module allows you to have pages in your magic mirror!
+This [MagicMirror²][mm] module allows you to have pages in your MagicMirror!
-Want to have more modules in your magic mirror, but want to keep the format?
+Want to have more modules in your MagicMirror, but want to keep the format?
 Or, want to have grouped modules that are themed together?
 Look no further!

 ![Example](example.webp)